1. Collection of your personal data

 Tel.: +49 521 783-0

-The contact details for the data protection officer are:
+Contact details for our data protection officer:

 Schüco International KG